Patienttchamson/Blockchain-und-Kryptow-hrungen/README.md

 6. User can also now enter any options and criteria, and then evaluate them

-7. User can add one more Options as desired
+7. User can add one more options as desired

 8. User can now enter one or more criteria :
 		The first field is the connexion of the criterion to option 1, the second is the connexion of the criterion to option 2, etc ...